Skill Demand Index

 Which roles need Marketing & Advertising Technology most:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Marketing & Advertising Technology include Website & SEO and Cross-functional Collaboration.
+Skills commonly paired with Marketing & Advertising Technology include Digital Marketing and Stakeholder Coordination.

 Depth Level Distribution